POLICY CIRCLE BRIEF

 Conclusion

 As Benjamin Franklin famously observed, “nothing can be said to be certain, except death and taxes.”
-While taxes are inevitable, how they are structured remains within our control—making it essential to pursue a system that is simple, fair, and sustainable.
+While taxes are inevitable, it’s within the citizen’s ability to pursue a system that is simple and supports growth.

 Advocates for a simpler tax code show that simplifying the system can ease compliance, reduce market interference, and provide predictability for businesses and individuals to make confident growth and investment decisions.
-A tax system that is simple, fair, and sustainable is more than just an ideal.
-It is a necessity for fostering economic growth and trust in government.
+A strong tax system is a necessity for fostering economic growth and trust in government.
 The power to influence this lies with informed citizens who demand smarter and more equitable policies.

 What You Can Do to Get Involved